tylerebowers/Schwab-API-Python/docs/stream.md

 streamer = client.stream
 ```
 ### Starting the stream
-To start the streamer you simply call `streamer.start()`, however will need a response handler to do something useful, see below.
+To start the streamer you simply call `streamer.start()`, however you will need a response handler to do something useful, see below.
 The stream will close after ~30 seconds if there are no subscriptions.
 ### Using your own response handler
 In typical applications you will want to use a seperate response handler that parses received data from the stream.
 The default method just prints to the terminal.
 ```py